 Men and women who want to have children often turn to supplements to try to increase their chances of conception.
 Some of the best supplements to take for fertility include progesterone, vitamin E and ashwagandha.
 Acetyl-L-Creatinine is another supplement that has shown promise for couples who wish to conceive.
-Green tea and folic acid supplements may also increase fertility, although conclusive evidence is insufficient.
+Popular supplements such as Green tea and folic acid may also increase fertility, although conclusive evidence is insufficient.
 Women who produce too much of the hormone prolactin, which inhibits fertility, can benefit by taking the chaste tree berry supplement.

 Energy slumps are never fun during workouts, and certain supplements are known to boost energy levels and improve stamina.
 SymptomFind.com explains how ginseng has been used for centuries in Eastern medicine and stimulates the body’s central nervous system and combats fatigue.
 Creatinine, carnitine and other amino acids are available in supplement form and are known to enhance energy levels safely.
 Bee pollen can be found in supplement form as well and contains vitamins, minerals, and enzymes that are essential for energy.
 Even caffeine can provide a boost of energy and is usually healthy when consumed in moderation.
 An even better alternative to caffeine is Gotu Kula, which produces many of the same stimulating effects.